 - a network for responsible prescribing and use of medicines.

 BCAs support Member States

-Biennial collaborative agreements (BCAs) with countries on health priorities are the basis for engagement in the newly independent states (NIS) (1) and south-eastern European (SEE) countries (2).
+Biennial collaborative agreements (BCAs) with countries on health priorities are the basis for engagement in the Commonwealth of Independent States (CIS) (1) and south-eastern European (SEE) countries (2).
 BCAs cover technical support and capacity development with a specific focus on:

 - policies to guide development of the pharmaceutical/medical product sector, and the medical product assessment and selection process linked to essential medicines/medical product lists/reimbursement lists – to support optimal use of quality, generic medical products and management of introduction of premium-priced products;